Emancipation through Emmanuel (3) - Vanguard News

 Jeremiah 17:14 “Heal me, O LORD, and I shall be healed; save me, and I shall be saved: for thou art my praise.”

-The prophet called upon God for divine help at the point of need because he knew that the Lord was willing to co-me to his rescue.
-And today, the Saviour wants to acti-vate that saving grace of His in your life.
-He is right the-re by your side wanting to save, heal and deliver you: all in one clean sweep.
-Do the needful by calling Him as Jeremiah did and you will become another testi-mony waiting to happen.
+The prophet called upon God for divine help at the point of need because he knew that the Lord was willing to come to his rescue.
+And today, the Saviour wants to activate that saving the grace of His in your life.
+He is right there by your side wanting to save, heal and deliver you: all in one clean sweep.
+Do the needful by calling Him as Jeremiah did and you will become another testimony waiting to happen.

 Open your mouth wide as you confess your sins and ask Him for forgiveness and Jesus Christ will wipe all your sins away.